 - Criterion 1: The nominee has demonstrated significant and sustained contributions to PMI.
 These contributions span a minimum of ten (10) consecutive years.

-- Criterion 2: The nominee has made significant contributions to the project management profession that expand and advance the knowledge, use, and application of project management globally.
+- Criterion 2: The nominee has made significant contributions to the project management profession that expand and advance the knowledge, use, and application of project management.

 - Criterion 3: The nominee’s contributions to PMI and to the project management profession are global in value, benefiting the worldwide project management community.

 - Letters of nomination (no more than two pages each) must be submitted by the Lead Nominator as well as three to five additional nominators, of which two must be PMI members in good standing.
 Each letter should be signed by the author and must should include:

 - A full description of the contributions deserving the award based on the stated criteria.
 The description must clearly outline why the contributions meet the states criteria and why the contributions represent an improved or enhanced use of project management or make a lasting contribution to the profession.

 - Contributions must highlight impact, outcomes, and results of the nominee’s efforts.

 - Length and type of association with the nominee.
 Any direct personal or professional relationship of the nominators with the nominee must be stated.

 - Each nominator must document their personal knowledge of the nominee’s contributions.

 - Contact information of the nominator (name, address, telephone, email, etc.).

 - A resume or curriculum vitae of the nominee may be included to expand the requested data and identify other professional accomplishments, but must include a summary document.
 The resume/curriculum vitae and summary document will not count toward the stated page count maximum.